codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/oauth-setup.md

 ## Select authentication mechanism for runtime
 For a Git provider and a runtime account, select the authentication mechanism: Codefresh account, Custom provider account if one exists, or token-based authentication.

+>**NOTE**
->Hosted GitOps runtimes support either Codefresh or token-based authentication.
+Hosted GitOps runtimes support either Codefresh or token-based authentication.

 1. In the Codefresh UI, go to [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.
 1. Select the runtime, and click **Edit**.